stashed/docs/docs/guides/latest/advance-use-case/instant-backup.md

 >**Note:** YAML files used in this tutorial are stored in  [docs/examples/guides/latest/advance-use-case/instant-backup](/docs/examples/guides/latest/advance-use-case/instant-backup) directory of [stashed/stash](https://github.com/stashed/stash) repository.

-## Backup Configure
+## Configure Backup

-Here, we are going to backup the data volumes of Deployment.
+Here, we are going to configure backup for a Deployment.
 At first, we will deploy a Deployment with a PVC and generate some sample data in it.
-Then we will take instant backup of these PVC using Stash.
+Then, we will configure backup for the Deployment using Stash.

 **Deploy Deployment:**

-We will deploy a Deployment with PVC.
-This Deployment will automatically generate sample data in `/source/data` directory where we have mounted the PVC.

 Below is the YAML of the Deployment and PVC that we are going to create,